isomerpages/moe-dunearnsec/_students/Student Management/Rules and Regulations.md

 </tr>
 </tbody>
 </table>
-<p>In particular, a student may be awarded a <strong>Fair</strong> or <strong>Poor</strong> conduct
+<p>In particular, a student may be awarded a Fair or Poor conduct grade if
-grade if there are significant concerns in areas such as low overall school attendance, poor CCA attendance (<strong>&lt;75%</strong>), high frequency of late-coming (&gt;5), and/or involvement in a serious offence.
+there are significant concerns in areas such as low overall school attendance, poor CCA attendance (&lt;75%), high frequency of late-coming (&gt;5), and/or involvement in a serious offence.
 The school reserves the right to award the final grade based on overall inputs.</p>
 <p></p>